apollographql/supergraph-demo-fed2/README.md

 With the dependencies above installed and your supergraph's `APOLLO_KEY` and `APOLLO_GRAPH_REF` ready, you can deploy an entire supergraph with a single command:

+> Run the following `make` commands within the root project directory after you've cloned the repo and installed the [prerequisites](#prerequisites).

 ```
 make run-supergraph
 ```